rolandtoth/TemplateLatteReplace/README.md

 When you need to add a class only if a condition evaluates to true, you can use the n:class macro.

-*Exammple: add 'active' class only if the $page name is 'services', plus always add classes "page" and "template-default":*
+*Example: add 'active' class only if the $page name is 'services', plus always add classes "page" and "template-default":*

 ```php
 <p n:class="$page->name == 'services' ? 'active', 'page template-default'"></p>